 Understanding tennis court dimensions is one way to improve your game.
-Furthermore, it instills a great deal of confidence in new tennis players.

 Tennis courts are 78 feet by 36 feet.
 However, only doubles matches are played on the entire court.
 The singles court is 78 feet long and 27 feet wide.
 Every court is made up of several components, so let’s have a look at each one.

 Baseline: 27 feet (Singles Court) / 36 feet (Doubles Court)

 The baseline runs parallel to the net and forms the farthest boundary, or back of the court, on each side.

 Players must serve diagonally and position themselves on the proper side when they serve.
 Hence there is a little line called the center mark at the midpoint of each baseline.

 Service Line: 27 feet wide

 The service line runs parallel to the net and marks the midway point between the net and the baseline.
 It also marks the end of the service boxes.

 The centerline is the line that runs perpendicular to the net from its center, dividing the service boxes and defining the deuce and advantage sides of the court.

 Singles Sidelines: 39 feet long